 The analysis presented above is valid only for an isolated I-S spin pair.
-For multinuclear spin systems, the description would be much more complicated since many types of multiple coherences with a complex network of homo- and heteronuclear dipolar interactions should be taken into account.
-Quantifying this is outside the frames of our work, still we believe

-180 that on a qualitative level, two most important points remain valid: first, the anti-phase term appearing after the crosspolarization pulses may cause RIDER distortions of the mixing time dependencies and second, the RIDER effect can be recognized from the comparison of the shapes of the COS and SIN components.
+For multinuclear spin systems, the description would be much more complicated since many types of multiple coherences with a complex network of homo- and hetero-nuclear dipolar interactions should be taken into account.
+Quantifying this is outside the scope of our work; still, we believe that on a qualitative level, two most important points remain valid: first, the anti-phase term appearing after the CP pulses may cause RIDER distortions of the mixing time dependences, and second, the RIDER effect can be recognized from the comparison of the shapes of the COS and SIN components.
 This will be proven experimentally below.